 - An inebriated passenger who distracts or threatens the Uber driver

-- The owner of the vehicle if not the Uber driver
+- The owner of the vehicle, if not the Uber driver

-Many Uber passengers suffering from mild car accident injuries, such as whiplash, herniated discs, concussions, or shoulder strains, can recover reasonable compensation from Uber’s liability insurer.
+Many Uber passengers suffering from mild car accident injuries, such as whiplash, herniated discs, concussions, or shoulder strains, may recover reasonable compensation from Uber’s liability insurer.
 Even if the Uber driver wasn’t liable for the accident, its insurer may pay the claim and then seek reimbursement from another liable company or driver.

 Potential Direct Legal Claims Against Uber and Uber Drivers

 Life-altering accidents resulting in permanent disabilities may cause more than $1 million in damages.
 Some injured parties may consider bringing personal injury claims against Uber in these situations.
 Additionally, an injured passenger may not qualify as a TNC rider under Florida law, the Uber driver may not have been using the Uber application at the time of the accident, or the liable car insurer may refuse to provide comprehensive coverage.
 In such cases, recovering compensation can be complicated.

 Florida claimants may have a claim directly against Uber in the following limited cases: